dret/webconcepts/concepts/link-relation/original.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/link-relation/original"
 title:         "Link Relation: original"
+concept-name:  Link Relation
+concept-value: original
 description: "A link with an \"original\" Relation Type is used to point from a TimeGate or a Memento to its associated Original Resource."
 ---